Steve Gladstone, Yale’s Craig W. Johnson '68 Head Coach of Heavyweight Crew

-Steve Gladstone, regarded as one of the premier rowing coaches in the United States, was named the new head coach of Yale's heavyweight crew for the 2010-11 season.
-In his time at the head of the program, the Heavyweight Crew has seen improvement in every season, which resulted in Gladstone earning a 2015 USRowing Medal while being named Ivy League Coach of the Year in 2015 and 2016.
+Steve Gladstone, regarded as one of the premier rowing coaches in the United States, was named the head coach of Yale's heavyweight crew in 2010 and his first spring racing season was 2011.
+Yale Heavyweight Crew has risen to new heights under his leadership, and Gladstone was rewarded with a 2015 USRowing Medal while being named Ivy League Coach of the Year in 2015 and 2016.

-In the 2014-15 season, the varsity saw its best finishes in nearly a decade, taking the Eastern Sprints and beating Harvard at the 150th Yale-Harvard Regatta.
+In 2014-15, the varsity saw its best finishes in nearly a decade, taking the Eastern Sprints and beating Harvard at the 150th Yale-Harvard Regatta.
 The varsity went on to defeat national champion Washington in the final of the Ladies' Challenge Plate at the Henley Royal Regatta.

-"I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said.
+"I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said when he was hired.
 "To be a part of Yale's storied rowing tradition is indeed an honor."

-Gladstone's 11 IRA championships tie him with Charles "Pop" Courtney of Cornell (1901-15) for the most varsity eight titles in the history of collegiate rowing.
-In all, Gladstone's Cal crews medaled at the IRA regatta 11 times in his 12 seasons since 1997 - five gold and six bronze – an unprecedented achievement in the 113-year history of the championship.
+Gladstone's 12 IRA championships place him two behind Charles "Pop" Courtney of Cornell (1901-15) for the most varsity eight titles in the history of collegiate rowing.
+In all, Gladstone's Cal crews medaled at the IRA regatta 11 times in his 12 seasons since 1997 - five gold and six bronze – an unprecedented achievement in the long history of the championship.
 Over that same period, he directed Cal to seven of 12 Pac-10 championships.

 During his first term at Cal from 1973-80, Gladstone guided the Bears to three undefeated dual-race seasons, an IRA title in 1976 and a Pac-10 championship in 1979.